rizwan171/trello-clone/docs/Git Guidelines.md

 	- Carry out testing, if required
 - Once you are happy with the code, you can approve the PR from the Files Changed tab on GitHub, clicking Review Changes, and choosing Approve
 - **Note: PRs require at least 1 approval before merging.
 This can be bypassed by admins but it is recommended to get 1 approval before merging**
-### Rebasing
+### Rebasing & Conflicts
-- When it comes time to merge your branch, rebase your branch with the latest main before doing so.
+- When it comes time to merge your branch, you may rebase your branch with the latest main before doing so.
-	- Note: squashing your commits may make this easier, but is not enforced. the decision to/not to squash is entirely up to you
+	- Note: squashing your commits may make this easier, but is not enforced.
+The decision to/not to squash is entirely up to you
 - Ensure you have the latest version of the main branch
 ```
 git checkout main
 git pull
 ```
-- Checkout your branch and rebase
+- Checkout your branch and rebase the commits you've made onto main
 ```
 git checkout your-branch-name-here
-git rebase main
+git rebase --onto main your-branch-name-here HEAD~5 //replace 5 with the amount of commits on your baranch
 ```
 - Resolve any conflicts, and **force push**
 ```